Information Flow Control in Machine Learning through Modular Model Architecture: Introduction

-We implement our scheme by extending a Transformer language model (GPT-2) with the secure MoE architecture, and evaluate the model using data from Pushshift.io simulating $50$ security domains.
-The evaluation results show that the secure MoE architecture can improve accuracy (perplexity) by up to 37\% on average over the baseline model that is pre-trained only on public data when a large number of domains are accessible.
-Even with just two accessible domains, the accuracy (perplexity) can be improved by over 20\% on average.
-When multiple experts are evaluated in parallel, the execution time of the secure MoE architecture is also close to the insecure baseline; the worst-case overhead is only 1.9\%.
-While not the focus of this paper, we believe that the proposed MoE architecture can also be useful for machine unlearning as it allows easily removing a security domain from a model.
+We implement our IFC design by extending two Transformer language models (GPT-$2$ and OPT) with our secure architecture, and evaluate them with real-world text~\cite{baumgartner2020pushshift} and code~\cite{codeparrot} data with simulated security domains.
+The evaluation results show that our proposed architecture can improve the accuracy (perplexity) by 38--62\%, while strictly following the given access policy.
+When multiple experts are evaluated in parallel, the execution time of the secure IFC model is also close to the insecure baseline, adding at most 1.9\% latency.
+The proposed parametric IFC architecture can also be useful for attribution, as only a small subset of activated experts influence the output, and machine unlearning, as it allows an easy removal of a security domain.

-In summary, our technical contributions are as follows: \begin{enumerate} \item We introduce information flow control for machine learning and formally define non-interference in the ML context. \item We propose a technique to control information flow based on the mixture-of-experts (MoE) style model architecture, and introduce a concrete realization for a Transformer-based language model (LM). \item We evaluate our approach with a large corpus of data from Pushshift.io and show that the we can enable secure use of access-controlled data with low performance overhead.
+In summary, our technical contributions are as follows: \begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt] \item We introduce information flow control for ML and formally define non-interference in the ML context. \item We propose modifications to the general Transformer architecture to enable information flow control.
+We propose fast, effective, and scalable gating functions and expert aggregation methods to enable information from multiple accessible security domains to be efficiently combined at run-time, improving the output quality while strictly enforcing non-interference from inaccessible domains. \item We evaluate our approach with large corpuses of text~\cite{baumgartner2020pushshift} and code~\cite{codeparrot} datasets and show that we can enable secure use of access-controlled data with low performance overhead.
 The ability to securely use in-domain training data can significantly improve model accuracy compared to the baseline that is only trained on public data. \end{enumerate}